The real estate value from a good climate

-I lived in Florida for 7 years, and I lived in humid areas of Arkansas and Texas for much longer.
+I lived in Florida for 7 years, and I lived in humid areas of Arkansas and Texas for much longer, which is why I still own and know to operate a separate small dehumidifier as back in those states it used to help keep my basement walls and other essentials dry.
 Humidity sucks.
 The moment you step outside, you begin to sweat.
 It is uncomfortable, particularly when it is also very hot.
 One thing that always bothered me about living in a humid climate is that you can never open the doors and windows of your house and let the air circulate; your house is hermetically sealed — like a coffin.
 (We aired out our place last weekend.
 Most of the day there was a dry 74-degree breeze blowing through.)

 It is never humid in Irvine.